REMEDY : BNSSG referral pathways & Joint Formulary

 Visible (macroscopic) haematuria - is where the urine is visibly discoloured.
 As little as 1 mL of blood per litre of urine can produce a visible change in the urine colour (2).

 Non - visible (microscopic) haematuria - is the presence of five red blood cells/mm3 in uncentrifuged urine or 5 red blood cells per high powered field (2) usually picked up on a urine dip.
-Persistent microscopic haemauria is 3 (should this be 2) samples taken at last a week apart, not after exercise.
+Persistent microscopic haematuria is 3 (should this be 2?) samples taken at last a week apart, not after exercise.

 In addition, children may be symptomatic or asymptomatic and may have proteinuria or isolated haematuria without proteinuria.